mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 16 June 2025

-- The average temperature today is 16.61˚C,
+- The average temperature today is 15.93˚C,
-- With highs of 16.61˚C and lows of 16.61˚C,
+- With highs of 15.93˚C and lows of 15.93˚C,
-- It may feel like 16.39˚C with few clouds
+- It may feel like 15.67˚C with scattered clouds
-- The wind speed is 2.83m/s and visibility is 10000m
+- The wind speed is 2.21m/s and visibility is 10000m
-- The pressure is 1027hPa and humidity is 79%
+- The pressure is 1027hPa and humidity is 80%
 - The sun will rise at 03:48 and set at 20:29

 <!-- weather_marker ends -->